Luckysandwich7/grocery_store/README.md

 Grocery Store

 Contents:
-Contents
+### Contents
-General Info	1
+### Table of COntents
-Application Info	2
+Application Info
 What will the API do?
-2
 How will your API utilize a login system?
-2
 What database will you use?
-2
 How will the data be stored in your database?
-2
 How would a frontend be able to manage authentication state based on the data you provide?
-2 What pieces of data in your app will need to be secured?
+What pieces of data in your app will need to be secured?
 How will you demonstrate web security principles in the development of this app?
-2
 What file structure and program architecture will you use for this project (how will you organize your node project)?
 Why?
-2 What are potential stretch challenges that you could implement to go above and beyond?
-2 API Endpoint Planning	2
+What are potential stretch challenges that you could implement to go above and beyond?
+API Endpoint Planning
-Project Scheduling and Delegation	3
+Project Scheduling and Delegation
 How will you divide up work in your team to ensure the following tasks all get completed?
-3 Potential Risks and Risk Mitigation Techniques	4
+Potential Risks and Risk Mitigation Techniques
 What are the risks involved with you being able to finish this project in a timely manner?
-4 How will you mitigate or overcome these risks?
-4
+How will you mitigate or overcome these risks?
 # Application Info
 ## What will the API do?
 Our API will be an inventory tracker/information hub/employee list as employees will be able to view/update/add/delete inventory of the stores departments (Deli, Bakery, and Produce) There will also be a catalog of all employees with their personal information and work contact information.